rolling-scopes-school/tasks/react/modules/tasks/class-components.md

 ## Technical Requirements

 1. Create a separate branch for this task.
 Branch name: "class-components".
-2. Language Requirement
-   - Use **TypeScript** for the project.
-3. Project Setup

-   - Initialize the project using [Vite](https://vitejs.dev/guide/) with the [_react-ts_ template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts).
-     ```sh
-     # npm 7+, extra double-dash is needed:
-     npm create vite@latest rs-react-app -- --template react-ts
-     ```

-4. Code Quality Tools

-   1. ESLint
-      - ESlint v.9 is already a part of the _react-ts_ setup.
-   2. Prettier

-      - Integrate Prettier for code formatting.
-        You can execute the following command to add missing plugins:

-      ```sh
-      npm install -D eslint-plugin-react eslint-plugin-prettier eslint-config-prettier eslint-plugin-react-compiler@beta
-      npm install -D --save-exact prettier
-      ```

-      Now, add a new file `.prettierrc` to the root of the project:

-      ```json
-      {
-        "trailingComma": "es5",
-        "tabWidth": 2,
-        "semi": true,
-        "singleQuote": true
-      }
-      ```

-      And this is how your `eslint.config.js` should look like:

-      ```js
-      import js from "@eslint/js";
-      import globals from "globals";
-      import reactHooks from "eslint-plugin-react-hooks";
-      import reactRefresh from "eslint-plugin-react-refresh";
-      import react from "eslint-plugin-react";
-      import tseslint from "typescript-eslint";
-      import eslintPluginPrettier from "eslint-plugin-prettier/recommended";
-      import reactCompiler from "eslint-plugin-react-compiler";

-      export default tseslint.config(
-        { ignores: ["dist"] },
-        {
-          extends: [
-            js.configs.recommended,
-            ...tseslint.configs.strict,
-            eslintPluginPrettier,
-          ],
-          files: ["**/*.{ts,tsx}"],
-          languageOptions: {
-            ecmaVersion: 2020,
-            globals: globals.browser,
-          },
-          plugins: {
-            react,
-            "react-hooks": reactHooks,
-            "react-refresh": reactRefresh,
-            "react-compiler": reactCompiler,
-          },
-          rules: {
-            ...reactHooks.configs.recommended.rules,
-            "react-refresh/only-export-components": [
-              "warn",
-              { allowConstantExport: true },
-            ],
-            "react-compiler/react-compiler": "error",
-            ...react.configs.recommended.rules,
-            ...react.configs["jsx-runtime"].rules,
-          },
-          settings: {
-            react: {
-              version: "detect",
-            },
-          },
-        },
-      );
-      ```

-   3. Husky
-      - Add Husky and configure it to run `lint` command on pre-commit.
-      ```sh
-      npm install --save-dev husky
-      ```
-      You can follow the official [Husky documentation](https://typicode.github.io/husky/get-started.html)
-   4. package.json commands
-      - Add the following npm scripts:
-        - `format:fix`: For running Prettier's --write command.
-        ```json
-            "format:fix": "prettier --write ."
-        ```
-        You can check the final setup [here](https://github.com/kravaring/rs-react-app).
+2. Follow the requirements for the project setup listed [here](./project-setup.md)

-5. Pick a RESTfull api which supports search and pagination (pagination might be referred as _offset_ and _limit_ params).
+3. Pick a RESTfull api which supports search and pagination (pagination might be referred as _offset_ and _limit_ params).
 E.g. https://pokeapi.co/, for Star Wars fans https://swapi.dev/api, for Star Trek fans https://stapi.co/api-documentation (OpenApi spec can be checked here https://editor.swagger.io/?url=https://stapi.co/api/v1/rest/common/download/stapi.yaml), or you can select another one complying with the requirements.

-6. All logical parts should be set into separate components such as CardList, Card, Search, Header, Main etc.
+4. All logical parts should be set into separate components such as CardList, Card, Search, Header, Main etc.

-7. **Use class components to get access to lifecycle events or state.
+5. **Use class components to get access to lifecycle events or state.
 Using hooks is forbidden at this stage.
 Patience, it won't last long.**

 ## Points